Last updated on March 31st, 2018 at 12:12 pm

-How to use the Hypothesis Template
+How to use the hypothesis template

 The hypothesis itself should be stated following the structure of what you want to build for whom and to achieve what kind of impact.
 A simple example would be:

-Afterwards, we have to set a time constraint for our experiment(s) to run and define the target outcome at which we would consider the hypothesis to be validated.
+Afterward, we have to set a time constraint for our experiment(s) to run and define the target outcome at which we would consider the hypothesis to be validated.

 30% Click Rate on provided contact recommendations and 50% of recipients become a WAU within 30 days.